 The call for graduate student proposals will go out with the general call for papers for the annual conference in the fall, and the submission requirements will be the same as they are for any other proposal submission.
 All graduate submissions will be considered for the prize unless otherwise indicated by the student in the proposal.
-In order to have their papers considered for presentation as finalists or as regular participants, graduate student members must have their CACLALS membership paid in full ($25 for an annual membership).
+In order to have their papers considered for presentation as finalists or as regular participants, graduate student members must have their CACLALS membership paid in full.
 To be eligible for any prize, students must present at the CACLALS conference.
 As the SSHRC grant to scholarly associations to aid travel has been discontinued, CACLALS regrets that it may no longer be able to reimburse any portion of transportation expenses.
 Graduate students are encouraged to seek funding from their supervisors who have SSHRC funding, their departments, and/or their College/Faculty of Graduate Studies.
 CACLALS aims to announce the judges for the prize at the time of the CFP.

 Criteria for selection of panelists for the prize-winning panel